gederajeg/happyr/README.md

                     float_digits = 2)
 ```

 The following code retrieves the top-10 metaphors sorted according to their token frequencies.
-A function for rendering the metaphors strings as small-capital in the MS Word output is available in the package as `scaps()`.
+A function for rendering the metaphors strings as small-capital in the MS Word output is available in the package as `scaps()`; keyboard shortcut to produce the so-called "pipe" `%>%` is `Ctrl + Shift + M` (on Windows) or `Cmd + Shift + M` (on macOS).

 ``` r
 top_n(x = ttr_metaphor, n = 10L, wt = token) %>%